spodernet/spodernet.github.io/about.md

 My dotfiles can be found [here](https://gitlab.com/spidernet/dotfiles), they're mostly stable except my vimrc, I'm addicted to tweaking it.

-My favourite programming language is C, it's very fast, it has a very simple syntax and it's reasonably easy to master.
+My favourite programming language is C, it's very fast, it has a very simple syntax and it's not a big language, hence you can actually master it, albeit with some effort and not without turning up your nose in a couple of places (ok more than a couple).
+However, if you get around its quirks, it's really a good language and it will teach you a lot.
 I fell in love with its  simplicity and power, it's so poweful that  it can even format your harddrive if you're not careful.
-Gotta love
-[undefined behavior](https://raphlinus.github.io/programming/rust/2018/08/17/undefined-behavior.html).
+Gotta love [undefined behavior](https://raphlinus.github.io/programming/rust/2018/08/17/undefined-behavior.html).
 C is usually my `goto` language unless a particular language is better suited for that domain.

 Another language that I like is Haskell.
 Functional programming has a place in my heart (the first programming course in university was about [Racket](https://racket-lang.org/), a language based on the Scheme dialect of Lisp).
 Learning and